albertoomarino/DB/README.md

 # DB - Database
 Laboratory of Database, Computer Science Course - A.Y.
 2021/2022
 Department of Computer Science, University of Turin
-Teachers: Ruggero Gaetano Pensa, fabiana Vernero
+Teachers: Ruggero Gaetano Pensa, Fabiana Vernero

 ## Lab project
 The laboratory project consists in creating a database for a service that allows renting and booking accommodation of various types, for example entire apartments, private rooms (private room and spaces common) and shared rooms (common space and shared room).